 My Rochester friends invited me to a local park, because they knew I would enjoy the variety of trees.
 I sure did.
 I found myself moving from tree to tree excitedly describing each tree by mimicking their unique structures with my arms.

-I pointed to a giant sycamore (see photo) and held my arms out in rigid right angles, like goal posts, to model how its branches grow straight out, in defiance of gravity.
+I pointed to a giant sycamore (see photo above) and held my arms out in rigid right angles, like goal posts, to model how its branches grow straight out, in defiance of gravity.
 I pointed out how strong and solid it looked, almost like one of those concrete trees reinforced with rebar that you might see in Disneyland.

 I expressed the “character” of a dogwood tree by holding my arms one above the other to mimic the layering effect of its branches.